 MAKE THE MOST OF WOMEX

-To help ensure that your stay in Santiago is as smooth as possible, we've put together a handy list that takes the legwork out of trip planning, gives some additional tips for your preparation and allows you to get straight down to business as soon as you arrive.
+To help ensure that your stay in Katowice is as smooth as possible, we've put together a handy list that takes the legwork out of trip planning, gives some additional tips for your preparation and allows you to get straight down to business as soon as you arrive.

 We will update this list regularly to include tips on how to prepare, how to meet people and how to follow up.